gcpeixoto/gcpeixoto.github.io/_includes/components/intro.md

 Hello!

-Currently, I'm an adjunct professor at the Federal University of Paraíba.
-My predominant research areas cover numerical methods, fluid dynamics, and scientific computing.
+Currently, I'm an adjunct professor at the Federal University of Paraíba, located in the beautiful seashore João Pessoa city, where  lies the Brazil's far east point.
+My predominant research areas cover numerical methods, fluid mechanics, and scientific computing.
 In particular, I sail amidst finite elements, multiphase flows, numerical analysis, computer programming, porous media, reservoir modeling, and artificial intelligence applications.

 Although I've held a bit of math in my innermost roots, I've tasted several mechanics' syrups over the years and now I have a passionate vision of certain disciplines, such as transport phenomena and fluid mechanics.
-Well, I'd say that it's a small lily in a large garden, wherein I'm used to plowing.
+Well, I'd say that it's a small lily in a large garden, wherein I'm used to plow.

-After receiving my undergraduate diploma in Mathematics, I've escaped towards Metallurgy and Materials Engineering for a while.
+After receiving my undergraduate diploma in Mathematics, I've escaped towards Metallurgical and Materials Engineering for a while.
 My master's degree was on top of hydrodynamic stability, rotating disk, von Kármán and all that.
 In the mids of my doctoral journey, I moved to Lausanne, Switzerland, for an internship time, where I stayed diving into the seas of multiphase flows and their numerical modeling.
 Back in Brazil, I've received my doctoral degree in Mechanical Engineering with a thesis talking about the motion of a drop jet subject to crossflow.
 Later on, I began a post-doc in hemodynamics and another in mathematical modeling to collect some expertise.
 A few years later... here I am.

-This webpage was developed to show you my career portfolio, gather useful technical information in my toolbox pages and provide links to third-parties, such as coworkers and interesting people.
+This webpage was developed to show you my career portfolio, gather useful technical information in my toolbox pages and provide links to third-party stuff, such as profiles of coworkers and interesting people.
 I hope you like to be here! :)

 Don't hesitate to contact me if you realize I can help you with something.